The best of Indian military writing

 Others:

-Published in the 80s, years before we had a nuclear doctrine or inducted nuclear weapons, the General in a seminal work, made easier to understand by a fictional scenario, explains why India needed to induct nuclear weapons and what should be the doctrine governing their use.
+Published in the 80s, years before we had a nuclear doctrine or inducted nuclear weapons, the General in a seminal work of that era, made easier to understand by a fictional scenario, explains why India needed to induct nuclear weapons and what should be the doctrine governing their use.

 India at war.
 The subcontinent and the second world war.
 Yasmin Khan